marwa-ahmad/CoolBlue.Insurance/README.md

 * While developing this feature, please document your assumptions and feel free to reach out to the stakeholders for doubts via email.

+# Solution
+## Usage

+1. Clone the solution locally.
+2. Run the unit test project; it will create multiple infrastructures folders at C:\IGS; which is the default Cloud Provider.